Garden Landscaping Cost

 If you'd like to get an idea of the average cost of landscaping, then you can expect to pay around £500.

-It includes garden landscaping costs per m² for different types of projects, like laying turf and installing decking or patio.
+Our guide includes garden landscaping costs per m² for different types of projects, like laying turf and installing decking or patio.
 On top of that, we cover how much landscapers charge in 2025, additional landscaping costs you might need to budget for, and more!

 We have a range of companies specialising in garden landscaping near you ready to give you a free, no obligation quote!